 Weird, strange and interesting foods and delicacies are what we live for here at Travel Food Atlas.
-If there is an odd, bizarre, gross or disgusting recipe being eaten in some culture in some country anywhere in the world, we will be there to document it!
+If there is an odd, bizarre, gross or disgusting food being eaten in some culture in some country anywhere in the world, we will be there to document it!